thriveweb/trh2/content/pages/home.md

 title: TRH Equine Vets
 section1:
   heroImage: /images/uploads/img_7373.jpg
-  subtitle:
-    Dedicated to providing the best quality of care to you and your equine
+  subtitle: Dedicated to providing the best quality of care to you and your equine
   title: Mobile Horse Diagnosticss
 section2:
   content: >-
-    TRH Equine Vets offers a full range of equine medical and surgical servicess.
+    TRH Equine Vets offers a full range of equine medical and surgical services.
     Our team of veterinarians is trained to conduct everything from general health and wellness exams to intensive care and diagnostic services for your horses.
 section3:
   backgroundImage: /images/uploads/background-image-2.jpg
   singleService: